 3. LENOX Utility Knife Blades – Premium Choice

-These blades feature bi-metal construction that’s shatter-proof, eliminating the most common type of blade break.
+These blades feature shatter-proof bi-metal construction, eliminating the most common type of blade break.
 You’ll also notice that there are 4 notches on the top of these blades, rather than the standard 2.
-This lets you mount it deeper or more extended in your knife, providing more versatility in its use.
+This lets you mount it deeper or more extended in your knife, providing more versatility.

-With all of these great features, it shouldn’t come as much of a surprise that these blades are more expensive than most of the competition.
-But considering how much longer they last, it feels like a worthwhile tradeoff.
+With all of these great features, it shouldn’t be surprising that these blades are more expensive than most of the competition.
+But considering how long they last, it feels like a worthwhile tradeoff.

 4. Rapid Edge Serrated Utility Knife Blades

 Most of the blades we tested featured straight edges, but the Rapid Edge Serrated Utility Knife Blades have a serrated edge instead.
 This edge gives it improved cutting power and makes it much sharper.
-In some materials, we found that this edge cuts deeper and easier than a straight-edged blade.
-But we also noticed that some materials, such as drywall, wore these blades out just as fast as standard blades.
+We found that the edge cuts deeper and easier than a straight-edged blade in some materials.
+However, we also noticed that drywall wore these blades out just as fast as standard blades.

-Unfortunately, these blades are about twice the price of similar straight-edge blades.
+Unfortunately, Rapid Edge blades are about twice the price of similar straight-edge blades.
 If you’re only cutting cardboard, the improved cutting life might be worth the extra expense.
 But for cutting drywall and other hard materials, these blades are simply overpriced since they last about the same as regular blades.

-There is one thing we really liked about these blades — the tips don’t break very easily.
+There is one thing we liked about these blades; the tips don’t break very easily.
 The tips of utility blades usually snap pretty easily, but these are more durable.
-Still, that’s not quite enough to earn these blades a spot in our top three.
+Still, that’s not enough to earn these blades a spot in our top three.

 5. WORKPRO SK5 Utility Knife Blades

 Altogether, the WORKPRO SK5 Utility Knife Blades are great, but they’re held back by an awful dispenser.
 At first, the dispenser seems pretty decent.
-It’s got a plastic slide-out that safely dispenses a single blade so you won’t cut your fingers.
-But the slide-out got jammed up very quickly and then the dispenser was practically useless.
+It has a plastic slide-out that safely dispenses a single blade so you won’t cut your fingers.
+But the slide-out got jammed up very quickly, and the dispenser was practically useless.

-Aside from the garbage dispenser, these blades were solid.
+Aside from the garbage dispenser, the blades are suitable.
 You’ll get 100 in a package that’s priced affordably.
 They’re made from durable SK5 steel, ensuring they last as long as any blades we’ve tested.
-They feature a light coating of oil to prevent corrosion, but not so much as to make a mess.
+They feature a light coating of oil to prevent corrosion but not so much as to make a mess.
 If it weren’t for the cheap dispenser failing on us, these blades would have likely ranked much higher on our list.

 6. DEWALT Utility Blades

 We’ve used a lot of DEWALT tools with great success, but their utility blades aren’t favorites of ours.
-They’re too expensive for what you get and the blades aren’t the highest quality.
-The edges are ground unevenly, which doesn’t really affect their use but shows low-quality craftsmanship.
+They’re too expensive for what you get, and the blades aren’t the highest quality.
+The edges are ground unevenly, which doesn’t affect their use but shows low-quality craftsmanship.

 7. Stanley 11-921T Utility Blades

-The dispenser is small and only holds a few blades, but it’s got a nice slide-out mechanism and it fits easily into your pocket.
-You won’t accidentally cut yourself with it, and it’s one of our favorite dispensers overall.
+The dispenser is small and only holds a few blades, but it has a nice slide-out mechanism and fits easily into your pocket.
+You won’t accidentally cut yourself with it, and it’s one of our favorite dispensers.

 8. IRWIN Tools 2084200 Blue Blade Utility Blade

 With just 20 blades in a package that costs as much as 100 blades from other manufacturers, we think you can safely call the IRWIN Tools 2084200 Utility Blades overpriced.
-For the price, we were hoping to at least get a quality blade dispenser.
-Unfortunately, the included case is a cheesy joke that we threw away after using it once.
+For the price, we were hoping to get a quality blade dispenser.
+Unfortunately, the case is cheap, and we threw it away after using it once.

-When we pay more for a tool, we generally expect it to be better-built and longer-lasting.
+When we pay more for a tool, we expect it to be better built and longer-lasting.
 But these blades are neither.
-They offer about the same cutting ability and lifespan as much cheaper alternatives we tested.
-Since they’re the same quality, we’d rather save our money and get several times as many blades for the price.
+They offer the same cutting ability and lifespan as much cheaper alternatives we tested.
+Since they’re the same quality, we’d rather save money and get more blades for the same price.

 9. IVY Classic 11172 Utility Knife Blades

 These basic utility knife blades from IVY Classic come with 100 in a package.
 They’re housed in a hard-plastic dispenser that we could never get to dispense blades easily.
-We ended up wasting more time wrestling blades from the package than we would have liked.
+We wasted more time wrestling blades from the package than we would have liked.

 Despite the low-quality case, these blades are pretty expensive.
 With this in mind, we expected some superior performance from them.
 However, they dulled very quickly in our experience.
-On the bright side, these blades feature an edge that can be resharpened.
-But even at this high price, who is really going to resharpen their utility knife blades?
+On the bright side, they feature an edge that can be resharpened.
+But even at this high price, who will actually resharpen their utility knife blades?

 10. BAZIC Utility Knife Replacement Blade

 For the number of blades you get, the BAZIC Utility Knife Replacement Blades are priced rather reasonably.
-In total, you’ll get 240 blades, but you won’t get a dispenser for them.
-Instead, they come in packs of ten that are just housed in a cardboard and plastic wrapping.
-Careful with your fingers!
+You’ll get 240 blades, but you won’t get a dispenser.
+Instead, they come in packs of ten just housed in cardboard and plastic wrapping.
+Be careful with your fingers!

-In reality, pretty much any of these blades will work for most standard jobs you’d need a utility knife for.
-But that doesn’t mean they all perform the same.
-Some last longer than others.
-Certain blades snap easily.
+In reality, any of these blades will work for most standard jobs you’d need a utility knife for.
+However, that doesn’t mean they all perform the same.
+Some last longer than others and a few brands snap easily.
 There are even blades that didn’t fit our knives right!